 1. No enrollment: use this option if you're managing devices locally, or if your blueprint performs automations on already enrolled devices, or if you intend to enroll devices manually at a later stage.

-2. Manual enrollment: will erase target devices, and configure them just like Apple Configurator does if Manual enrollment is selected when preparing a device.
-Enrollment with this method is appropriate for non-DEP devices.
+2. Manual MDM enrollment: will erase target devices, and configure them just like Apple Configurator does if Manual enrollment is selected when preparing a device.
+Enrollment with this method is appropriate for non-ADE devices.

 Requirements: